George Kittle Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- Kittle's 53 receiving yards per game in his two matchups against the Vikings are 5.5 fewer than his over/under for Sunday's game.
+- Kittle is averaging 53 receiving yards per game in two career matchups against the Vikings, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (58.5).

 - This week Kittle will face the NFL's 26th-ranked pass defense (273.0 yards allowed per game).

-- With 17 passing TDs conceded this year, the Vikings defense is ranked 15th in the NFL.
+- With 17 passing TDs allowed this season, the Vikings defense is ranked 15th in the NFL.

 Recent Performances

-- In last week's game against the Jaguars, Kittle was targeted four times and recorded four catches for 34 yards and scored one touchdown.
+- In last week's outing against the Jaguars, Kittle was targeted four times, totaling 34 yards on four receptions while scoring one touchdown.

-- Kittle has caught 15 passes on 19 targets for 185 yards and three touchdowns, averaging 61.7 yards over his last three games.
+- Kittle's 15 receptions (on 19 targets) have netted him 185 yards (61.7 ypg) and three touchdowns over his last three games.

 Kittle's San Francisco Teammates